kovacsik/translation-tool/README.md

 ## Description

-> A translation tool to translate English into a specified language
+> A translation tool to translate English into a specified language using Google Translate.
+This was built in 6 hours as a challenge.

 ## Usage